Azure/azure-devtestlab/Environments/SharePoint-SingleFarm-FullConfig/README.md

   - `Subscription-RTM`: Uses a fresh Windows Server 2022 image, on which SharePoint Subscription RTM is downloaded and installed.
   - `2019`: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2019 bits already installed.
   - `2016`: Uses an image built and maintained by SharePoint Engineering, with SharePoint 2016 bits already installed.
-- Variable `frontEndServersCount` lets you add up to 4 additional SharePoint servers to the farm with the [MinRole Front-end](https://learn.microsoft.com/en-us/sharepoint/install/planning-for-a-minrole-server-deployment-in-sharepoint-server).
+- Parameter `frontEndServersCount` lets you add up to 4 additional SharePoint servers to the farm with the [MinRole Front-end](https://learn.microsoft.com/en-us/sharepoint/install/planning-for-a-minrole-server-deployment-in-sharepoint-server).
-- Variable `enableHybridBenefitServerLicenses` allows you to enable Azure Hybrid Benefit to use your on-premises Windows Server licenses and reduce cost, if you are eligible.
+- Parameter `enableHybridBenefitServerLicenses` allows you to enable Azure Hybrid Benefit to use your on-premises Windows Server licenses and reduce cost, if you are eligible.
 See [this page](https://docs.microsoft.com/azure/virtual-machines/windows/hybrid-use-benefit-licensing) for more information..

 ## Outputs